benjaminbruch/Rick-and-Morty-Swift-API/README.md

 ## Demo Application

 The package includes a small macOS SwiftUI demo under the `RickMortyDemo` target.
 Build and run this executable to see characters, episodes and locations presented in card collections.
-Characters are loaded lazily using pagination and images are cached for smoother scrolling.
+Lists lazily load more data via pagination and character images are cached for smoother scrolling.

 <!-- CONTRIBUTING -->